Inside every photo is a story.

 I’d open the car door and he’d be standing there, waiting.
 He’d ask me where I’d been, what took me so long to come home.

-In many ways, we were like the bees.
+In many ways, we were like bees trapped in a jar.

 We scrutinized the jar.
 We examined the walls and the floor.
 We stared at one another, instead of shifting our gaze toward the horizon.